topquark22/morseR24/README.md

 This signal is available on D2.

-Single 1/10 second blink following reset:
+Single or double 1/10 second blink following reset:
-- If seen, radio is enabled and connected properly.
+- If seen, radio is enabled and connected properly:
+  1. single blink: Device is in master mode.
+  2. double blink: Device is in slave mode.
 - If not seen, radio is disabled.

 Continuous fast blink: